mszalewicz/exercises/README.md

 # C++ exercises

-Repository holds code used during the process of improving the knoweledge about C++ language.
+Repository holds code used during the process of improving the knowledge about C++ language.